Pylons/pyramid/docs/narr/introduction.rst

 We don't think it's a universally reasonable suggestion to write "small apps" in a "small framework" and "big apps" in a "big framework".
-You can't really know what size every application will eventually grow to.
+You can't really know to what size every application will eventually grow.
 We don't really want to have to rewrite a previously small application in another framework when it gets "too big".
-We believe the current binary distinction between "small" and "large" frameworks is just false; a well-designed framework should be able to be good at both.
+We believe the current binary distinction between frameworks for small and large applications is just false; a well-designed framework should be able to be good at both.
 Pyramid strives to be that kind of framework.

 To this end, Pyramid provides a set of features, that, combined, are unique amongst Python web frameworks.
 Lots of other frameworks contain some